Obstructions for three-coloring graphs without induced paths on six vertices: Obstructions that are 1-vertex extensions of a tripod

 Iteratively, pick an active vertex, say $u \in A_i$ with $\{i,j,k\}=\{1,2,3\}$.
 Make $n_j(u)$ and $n_k(u)$ active, unless they are labeled already, whether active or inactive.
 Then label $u$ as inactive and re-iterate, picking another active vertex, if possible.

-\begin{thm} Regardless of which active vertex is picked in the successive steps, this procedure terminates and, moreover, every vertex of $T$ is visited during this procedure. \end{thm} \begin{proof} Clearly this procedure terminates when there is no active vertex left.
+\begin{claim} Regardless of which active vertex is picked in the successive steps, this procedure terminates and, moreover, every vertex of $T$ is visited during this procedure. \end{claim} \begin{proof} Clearly this procedure terminates when there is no active vertex left.
 Since every vertex is labeled active at most once, this proves the first assertion.

 Assume now the procedure has terminated.
 The latter assertion follows from the fact that, if $W$ is the collection of inactive vertices, $G|W$ is already a tripod.
 Thus, since $b_1,b_2,b_3 \in W$, $G|(W\cup \{x\})$ is 4-chromatic and so $G|(W\cup \{x\}) = G$, due to the choice of $G$. \end{proof}